 Istanbul Act 1 Scene 1

-When Zeynep was at grade 8, her parents and she relocated to Istanbul in the early 1980s in order to flee their hometown made uninhabitable by the 1980 junta.
+When Zeynep was at grade 8, her parents and she relocated to Istanbul in the early 1980s in order to flee their hometown that was made uninhabitable by the 1980 junta.
 She spent her high school (Vehbi Koè Lisesi) years in an advanced maths class with a sea view and had her share of broken dreams in that huge, old Byzantine town.
 Being mesmerised by the inaccessible, yet very close Ottoman mansions on both European and Asian shores of the Bosphorus; waiting for the infrequently-arriving, overcrowded bus to and from home and school; confronting and hugging each of her 5 siblings every day and night...

 High school was over towards the end of 1980s and she made her first attempt to establish an independent life.

 Early Adulthood and College